alberme/PerkTVScript/README.md

 # PerkTVScript

 PerkTVScript is used to automate watching videos in the Perk TV app.
+This script will start the Perk TV app, tap through the various screens, play videos, terminate the app after 5 minutes, and repeat the process.
+The termination is to prevent any automation checks or frozen ads.

 This script only works on a jailbroken iDevice with the AutoTouch tweak installed.
+Only versions 3.5.3-8 and 2.0.2 are supported at the moment.

+Use in conjunction with the tweak called FastFoward for faster playing videos.